You will find frequently asked questions in the FAQ section below.

-- Open bar: from the moment your step onboard and throughout your cruise, a wide selection of drinks (mineral water, soft drinks, wine, beer, Charles Heidsieck champagne, spirits, coffee and tea) are served on request and at any time of the day.
-Certain top-shelf premium alcoholic beverages are not included in the open bar.
+- the Open Bar: beginning with boarding, and during the duration of the cruise, a wide selection of drinks (mineral water, soft drinks, wine, beer, Charles Heidsieck champagne, spirits, coffee, tea) is served on request and at any time of the day.
+Certain premium alcoholic beverages on the menu are not included in the Open Bar,

-- onboard our sisterships and Ponant Explorers: fitness room, steam room, hair salon, swimming pool (sea water, heated), sun deck with lounges, theater, boutique & leisure area.
+- on board our sister ships and Ponant Explorers: fitness room, steam room, hair salon, swimming pool (sea water, heated), solarium, lounges, theater, boutique & leisure area.

-- onboard the three-masted Le Ponant: 400m² sun deck, marina, lounge, boutique & leisure area.
+- on board of our three-masted Le Ponant: Solarium of 400 m², marina, lounge, Boutique & leisure area.

 Is airfare included in the price of the cruise?

 For all our cruises in the Arctic and Antarctic, we charter aircraft and transfers in order to facilitate the arrival and the departure of our passengers.
 Thus we offer air packages having the following benefits: direct flights, baggage transported on a single flight to ensure its delivery at the arrival point, ship’s departure delayed in the event of a flight delay & personalized service on board.
 For cruises outside of Arctic and Antarctic, some flights are included in the rate shown.
 These cruises are identifiable by the notation "round-trip flights included", "domestic flight for arrival included", or "return domestic flight included".
 For more information, our Information & Booking Service is at your disposal.
 You can contact them here .

 Are port taxes included in the price of the cruise?

 You will not have to worry about port taxes, they are included in your cruise fare.

 Do reservations with PONANT include visa applications?